CMU-Senate/bylaws/bylaws.md

         #.
 Sit on the Student Government Executive Committee and the Student Government Board of Directors;
         #.
 Preside over the process of responding to a Presidential Veto of Student Senate legislation;
         #.
 Notify Student Senate and the remaining members of the Student Government Executive Committee regarding the resignation of any member of the Student Government Executive Committee;
         #.
-Preside over, in coordination with the Graduate Student Assembly President, the impeachment process for the Student Body President, Vice President, Vice President for Finance, and/or Vice President for Organizations – if and when an impeachment request is made;
+Preside over, in coordination with the Graduate Student Assembly President, the impeachment process for the Student Body President, Vice President, Vice President for Finance, and/or Vice President for Organizations - if and when an impeachment request is made;
         #.
 Preside over the process of appealing a decision of the Committee on Student Organizations for any student organization that notifies the Student Senate Chair of such an appeal;
         #.
-Appoint, in coordination with the Graduate Student Assembly President, an Interim President, any time the Student Body Vice President is unable to fill a vacancy in the Student Body President’s seat;
+Appoint, in coordination with the Graduate Student Assembly President, an Interim President, any time the Student Body Vice President is unable to fill a vacancy in the Student Body President's seat;
         #.
 Preside over, in coordination with the Graduate Student Assembly President, the process of filling a vacant Student Body President, Vice President for Finance, and/or Vice President for Organizations seat;
         #.
 Sit on the Joint Funding Committee, or appoint a permanent representative to fill the seat designated for the Student Senate Chair;
     #.
 Powers of the Chair of Student Senate: